gabrielfalcao/HTTPretty/docs/intro.md

 module, reimplementing the HTTP protocol, by mocking requests and responses.

-As for it works in this way, you don't need to worry what http library you're gonna use.
+As for how it works this way, you don't need to worry what http library you're gonna use.

 HTTPretty will mock the response for you :) *(and also give you the latest requests so that you can check them)*